 - Ritchey - High-end pedals from a heritage brand.
 Ritchey have a great reputation for delivering quality components.

 Are you a Road Cyclist?

 - SPD SL – The Shimano is based on the Look system although they are not compatible.
 Shimano have a good range of pedals from budget to top end and are well known for their durability.

 - Look- Look developed the modern clip-in road pedal from ski binding technology in the 1980s.
 Since then, their basic system design has changed little but they have used the latest in materials and technology to ensure their pedals are some of the lightest and best performing on the market.

-- Speedplay – Speedplay are different from any other clip-in systems in that the mechanism is incorporated in the cleat.
+- Speedplay – Speedplay are different from any other clip-in systems in that the mechanism is incorporated into the cleat.
 This allows you to clip into two sides of the pedal and the system also has finely tune-able float adjustment.
 This does, however, mean that the cleats are more expensive than many other brands.

-- TIME - Time pedals have been around on the road cycling scene for decades, and have a cult following for their reliability and performance.
+- TIME - Time pedals have been on the road cycling scene for decades and have a cult following for their reliability and performance.